 “There’s a stereotype that kids from Asian families will go to med school and become doctors.
 There’s another stereotype about Asian women being innocent and submissive and stuff like that.
 I didn’t fit the mold for either of those stereotypes,” Thu says.

-During her junior year in high school, Thu joined the Army Reserve National Guard--a six-year commitment.
+During her junior year in high school, Thu joined the Minnesota National Guard--a six-year commitment.
 Thu started basic training, learning a lot about leadership and teamwork.
 She hasn’t looked back.
 Thu says, “I figured I’d join the military as a way to explore.
 I love being spontaneous, I love a good challenge, and I love the unknown—that’s why I joined.”

 Disproving one stereotype, she moved on to the next.
 While she did start to take the initial science coursework necessary to pursue a future as a physician, she determined it was not the path for her.
 “By my junior year at the U, I realized I couldn’t do pre-med anymore.
 I was so depressed.
 I started taking business classes, and that’s how I found the HSM major.”